Home Palliative Care Mentorship Program

 A free and accredited program

-Croix Bleue du Québecᴹᴰ.
-Accredited by the Faculty of Nursing at the Université de
+Our program was launched in 2019 thanks to the generous financial support of Croix Bleue du Québecᴹᴰ.
+Accredited by the Faculty of Nursing at the Université de Montréal, it enables nurses to expand their knowledge and strengthen their skills in

 providing palliative and end-of-life care at home.